smartanthill/smartanthill2_0/docs/design-documents/protocols/sadlp-rf.rst

 * From Zero Pairing, Device gets pre-programmed list of frequencies for "reduced scan", based on SmartAnthill known-frequency; these frequencies SHOULD be expressed in terms which are convenient for the Device to be used; in particular, they SHOULD be recalculated into prefered-Device's form, and SHOULD be expressed as (start,end,increment).
 These frequencies MUST be calculated to cover range from `SA-frequency - 2e-4 * SA-frequency` to `SA-frequency + 2e-4 * SA-frequency`, with a step of `SA-deviation / 2`.
 Zero Pairing DOES NOT set field 'preferred-frequency' for the Device.
 * When Device is turned on for the first time after being programmed with Zero Pairing, it has no preferred-frequency in EEPROM, so it:

+  - sets power to -6dB (TODO!: increase if there is no result/very-bad-results at all)
   - takes one of the frequencies from the list of frequencies obtained from Zero Pairing
   - performs SAMP PHY quality measurement (as described in :ref:`samp` document), with the following clarifications: